 How to Estimate How Much Money to Set Aside for Income Tax

 If this is your first year in business, you can approximate how much money you need to set aside by estimating your income and your tax bracket.

-- If you made $400 a week all year, your income before tax would be $22,400 - so from what you've said this is the lowest your income would be.
+- If you made $400 a week all year, your income before tax would be $20,800—the lowest your income would be.

-- If you made $800 a week all year, your income before tax would be $44,800, the highest your income would be.
+- If you made $800 a week all year, your income before tax would be $41,600—the highest your income would be.

-So we can guesstimate that your income would be in this range and use these figures to see approximately how much tax you will pay by using the Canada Revenue Agency's Canadian income tax rates for individuals which say that (for example) the federal tax rates for 2017 are:
+So we can guesstimate that your income would be in this range and use these figures to see approximately how much tax you will pay by using the Canada Revenue Agency's Canadian income tax rates for individuals.
+The federal tax rates for 2021 are:

 |Tax Rate||Tax Bracket|

-Now it's not quite that simple, because this guesstimate does not take into account provincial taxes, which vary depending on what province you're in, or the fact that presumably you're going to have various business expenses and income deductions that will lower your net income.
-See Provincial/Territorial tax rates.
+Now it's not quite that simple, because this estimate does not take into account provincial and territorial tax rates, which vary depending on what province you're in, or the fact that presumably you're going to have various business expenses and income deductions that will lower your net income.